Rigdzin Düpa Sādhana

 lé zhi trinlé drubpar dzö

-And carry out the four types of enlightened activity!
+And carry out the four activities!

 དགུ་པ་བསྟན་མ་སྐྱོང་བ་ནི༔